 Several US stores are closing shop due to the growth of e-commerce: a market dominated by Amazon, a company with AI at the core of its operations.

-But at the same time, Amazon itself is diving headfirst into the brick-and-motor business.
+But at the same time, Amazon itself is diving headfirst into the brick-and-mortar business.

 The company has taken its AI-inspired approach to the physical retail world, leveraging artificial intelligence to help power in-store operations.

-This year, Amazon opened its computer vision-based cashierless “Amazon Go” grocery store in Seattle.
+Amazon opened its first computer vision-based cashierless “Amazon Go” grocery store to the public in Seattle in 2018.
 Customers can walk into the store, take what they want, and leave without checking out, as AI algorithms track their shopping activity.

-Amazon Go relies on customers scanning QR codes to enter the store.
+Amazon Go, on the other hand, relies on customers scanning QR codes to enter the store.
 Then, a shopper’s activity is monitored using AI-powered tracking systems.
 When a customer leaves the store, he leaves a digital footprint of his purchases, which are then charged to his Amazon account.

-Amazon’s announcement of its Amazon Go store comes in conjunction with a cashierless store frenzy in China.
+Amazon’s initial announcement of its Amazon Go store came in conjunction with a cashierless store frenzy in China.

-A keyword search on the CB Insights platforms shows that unmanned store startups raised 27 deals in 2017.
-In comparison, there was just 1 deal in this space in 2016, and none in prior years.
+Unmanned store startups in China raised 73 deals in 2017.
+In comparison, there were just 5 deals in this space in 2016.
+However, the frenzy tapered off after 2017.
 (Note: not all the deals below use AI-related technologies.)

 The Lowe’s Innovation Lab partnered with startup Fellow Robots to build retail robots OSHBot and LoweBot, which, among many tasks, can assist customers with finding specific products in store.
 The lab is also experimenting with AR/VR solutions for customer assistance.